TanStack/router/docs/guide/deferred-data-loading.md

 export const postIdRoute = new Route('post', {
   // ...
   loader: () => {
-    // Fetch some data that resolves quickly const fastData = await fetchFastData()

     // Fetch some slower data, but do not await it const slowDataPromise = fetchSlowData()

+    // Fetch and await some data that resolves quickly const fastData = await fetchFastData()

     return {
       // Wrap the slow promise in `defer()`